In partnership with Dive.is

 For many people, snorkeling or scuba diving in Iceland is not the first thing that springs to mind – obviously, because it’s so cold.
 But in Iceland, you can snorkel in the only place in the world in between the North American and Eurasian continents, which drift apart about two centimeters every year.

 Be brave, the water might be freezing but it’s well worth taking a snorkeling tour in Silfra, Iceland.

 The Silfra fissure is the crack between these two continents, and where the water averages a chilly two to four degrees Celsius (yes, it’s pretty much freezing)!
 We arrived at Silfra, not far from the UNESCO World Heritage site Þingvellir, which we could see from a distance and which we had visited only a couple of days before.

-Once we arrived at Silfra, we put on a dry suit over our clothes, which was light and was so comfortably insulated that we didn’t want to take it off.
+Once we arrived at Silfra, we put on a dry suit over our clothes, which was light and so comfortably insulated that we didn’t want to take them off.
 On top of that was our hooded wetsuit, plus our snorkel and goggles.
-We had two pairs of socks over our boots and flippers, and had waterproof gloves to top everything off.
-The only thing that was exposed were our faces.
+We had two pairs of socks over our boots and flippers and waterproof gloves to top everything off.
+The only thing that was exposed was our faces.

 Our group of friends clambered down a few steps leading into Silfra fissure, and even though we were more than adequately insulated, as soon as my body touched the water I could feel the cold water surrounding me.
 Once my face was in the water I was admittedly shocked by the cold, but too exhilarated to care.
 Here we were, bobbing up and down in the water, seeing the colorful rocks and landscape underneath with incredible clarity – we could see 100 meters ahead.
 The water was so clean, that if you wanted to you could take a bit of a sip of it (I tried it – the guides even recommended we do it).